RenegadeInsurance/frontend-code-challenge/README.md

 # Sage Frontend Code Challenge

 ## Description
 Hi, here you'll find all the details of the code challenge.
 Please fork this repo and complete the code challenge.
-Host it anywhere in the cloud and send your demo link to the Sage hiring team.
+[Deploy it anywhere](https://create-react-app.dev/docs/deployment/#github-pages) and send your demo link to the Sage hiring team.
 Your demo should be linked to your fork which will be reviewed by Sage's Frontend Team.

 *Our requirements of technology to use for the challenge is very specific.
 If you do not have experience with specific technologies, you are expected to learn them*